 Holder v.
 Humanitarian Law Project

+On January 21, in its first decision of its recent term, Citizens United v.
+Federal Election Commission, the Supreme Court’s five-member conservative majority announced that the First Amendment bars Congress from restricting the ways corporations can employ their vast financial resources to drown out the voices of ordinary people in federal election campaigns.
 On June 21, in one of its last decisions of the term, Holder v.
-Humanitarian Law Project, the Supreme Court ruled that the First Amendment permits Congress to imprison human rights activists merely for advising militant organizations on ways to reject violence and pursue their disputes through lawful means.
-The Court’s decision is all the more disturbing when contrasted with its ruling in the Citizens United case earlier this year.
+Humanitarian Law Project, the same majority, this time joined by Justice John Paul Stevens, ruled that the First Amendment permits Congress to imprison human rights activists for up to fifteen years merely for advising militant organizations on ways to reject violence and pursue their disputes through lawful means.
+The two decisions purported to apply the same First Amendment standard, but in fact the Court applied that standard in radically different ways.
 In the Roberts Court’s world, corporations’ freedom to spend unlimited sums of money apparently deserves substantially greater protection than the freedom of human rights advocates to speak.

 This article is available to online subscribers only.

 Please choose from one of the options below to access this article:

 Purchase a print premium subscription (20 issues per year) and also receive online access to all all content on nybooks.com.

 Purchase an Online Edition subscription and receive full access to all articles published by the Review since 1963.

 Purchase a trial Online Edition subscription and receive unlimited access for one week to all the content on nybooks.com.